 There has been a lot of pushback, specifically around the buffer zones and schools.
 The school district and its parents have become especially vocal.
 Thus, the meeting to debate implementing the Princeton Cannabis Task Force’s report was pushed back and forums were held.

-The organization’s opposition’s anti-cannabis website has many links to Smart Approaches to Marijuana (SAM), a cannabis legalization opposition group funded by Patrick Kennedy who resigned from Congress in disgrace after his abuse of pills and alcohol became public.
+The organization’s opposition’s anti-cannabis website has many links to Smart Approaches to Marijuana (SAM).
+They’re a cannabis legalization opposition group funded by Patrick Kennedy.
+He resigned from Congress in disgrace after his abuse of pills and alcohol became public.
 They are led by Kevin Sabet, who boasted about stopping New Jersey’s cannabis legalization efforts through the legislature in 2019.
 At one point, Sabet lived in Princeton.

 Nathan said the opposition is “contradicting the well-established evidence that cannabis legalization does not increase underage use.”